Public Art Installation • Docklands, Melbourne • 2023

 HOLON: something that is simultaneously a whole in and of itself, as well as a part of a larger whole.

-Inspired by research into acoustic and soundscape ecologies, HOLON is a provocation on the colonisation of our landscape by technology.
+Inspired by scientific research into acoustic and soundscape ecologies, HOLON is a provocation on the colonisation of our landscape by technology.
 Each electronic creature seeks to communicate with its neighbours via sound.
 Creatures listen to their acoustic environment and attempt to find sound frequencies that are currently unoccupied by human, machine or animal sounds.
 Based on the organisational principles outlined by Arthur Koestler in his 1967 book "The Ghost in the Machine", each individual holon is part of a collective whole: an network of multiple agencies that includes the biological, natural, computational and human.

 There are three different kinds of holon: